 Multiple command line arguments can be given to the command:

--v enable verbose mode, e.g. -v=2. --vmodule enable verbose mode for the specified module, e.g. --vmodule=*media/gpu*=2. --use_vd use the new VD-based video decoders, instead of the default VDA-based video decoders. --gtest_help display the gtest help and exit. --help display this help and exit.
+-v enable verbose mode, e.g. -v=2. --vmodule enable verbose mode for the specified module, e.g. --vmodule=*media/gpu*=2. --output_folder overwrite the output folder used to store performance metrics, if not specified results will be stored in the current working directory. --use_vd use the new VD-based video decoders, instead of the default VDA-based video decoders. --use_vd_vda use the new VD-based video decoders with a wrapper that translates to the VDA interface, used to test interaction with older components expecting the VDA interface. --gtest_help display the gtest help and exit. --help display this help and exit.

 See the video decoder performance tests source code.